mschmitt/shocpp/README.md

 ## Goal

-Provide a customizable, reasonably self-hostable OCPP service that ignores the high-scalability and security of existing implementations.
+Provide a customizable private OCPP service that ignores the public-infrastructure scalability and security of most other implementations.

 ## Scope